Ensemble Watermarks for Large Language Models: Conclusion

 \section{Conclusion}

-We presented a novel ensemble watermark method for large language models, particularly generative transformer models.
-Out of the possible approaches for integrating watermarks in LLMs we opted for manipulating the probability directly when generating the tokens.
+We introduced a novel ensemble watermarking method for large language models, specifically generative transformer models.
+Among the various approaches for integrating watermarks into LLMs, we chose to manipulate the probabilities directly when generating tokens.
 Following existing work, we generate a key dynamically derived directly from the generated text to control the watermark features.
 Out of many possible stylometric features, we focused on two features for our evaluation, the acrostic and sensorimotor norms, and combined them with an established method from literature, red-green lists.

 For the experiment, we selected three different LLMs and three levels of watermark strength.
 In the evaluation, we found that each of the three features has different characteristics in relation to the detectability and perplexity of the generated sentences.